 - 12.1.1 Safeguarded land is identified as land to be protected from unspecified development during the plan period.
-This Local Plan identifies a number of areas of land that provide the opportunity for the provision of new infrastructure, flood management and environmental protection over the lifetime of the plan, and into the next plan period, enabling Bassetlaw to more easily transition into a more sustainable District in the future. - 12.2.2 The land safeguarded within this plan includes that required to help support the delivery of strategic growth and infrastructure, particularly at the strategic site allocations and to support regeneration of the Districts town centres.
+This Local Plan identifies a number of areas of land that provide the opportunity for the provision of new highways infrastructure and land to facilitate the Worksop Flood Management Scheme over the lifetime of the plan, and into the next plan period, enabling Bassetlaw to more easily transition into a more sustainable District in the future. - 12.1.2 The land safeguarded within this plan includes that required to help support the delivery of strategic growth and infrastructure, particularly at the strategic site allocations and to support regeneration of the Districts town centres.
 The long term nature of these schemes requires further relevant assessments to be prepared that demonstrate their development will not lead to an adverse impact on nearby existing infrastructure, heritage assets, the environment and blue infrastructure. - 12.1.3 Safeguarded land will be re-assessed at Local Plan review.
 This will involve determining, for each scheme, whether there is a case for releasing some or all of the land for other forms of development, or whether it should be maintained as safeguarded land until the next review of the plan.